Brown-University-Library/django-shibboleth-remoteuser/README.md

     ```
     You can also manually address this url.
 It is necessary to specify a redirect location using the url parameter `next`.

  * Apache configuration - make sure the shibboleth attributes are available to the app.
-The app url doesn't need to require Shibboleth but the Shibboleth headers need to be available to the Django application.
+The shibboleth variables are passed into the HttpRequest.META dictionary via wsgi.

     ```
     <Location /app>
       AuthType shibboleth
       Require shibboleth
-      ShibUseHeaders On
     </Location>
     ```